zacLibaud/bADA55.github.io/index.md

 On the other hand, 50% of users, classified as Debutants, are more reserved in their contributions, accounting for just 1.53% of reviews on BeerAdvocate and 0.59% on RateBeer.

-While everyone plays a role, this underscores just how crucial Experts are to the lifeblood of these platforms.
+Even if everyone plays a role, this underscores just how crucial Experts are to the lifeblood of these platforms.
 These power users don’t just contribute—they define the very essence of the community.
 Without their dedication and relentless passion, the rich tapestry of reviews and insights would be a shadow of what it is today.

 While this threshold-based grouping provides a straightforward categorization, it doesn’t capture the behavioral nuances of reviewers.
 To refine our analysis, and group users into meaningful categories, we turned to another method, called K-Means Clustering, that allows us to organize users based on three key dimensions of “experience”.